seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_fetch.md

 }
 ```

-- `skip()` isn't required - we know that we don't modify `Model` at all so we can tell Seed that it doesn't have to rerender page - i.e. it can _skip_ rendering. `.skip()` is just a simple performance optimization.
+- `skip()` isn't required, but we know that we don't modify `Model` at all so we can tell Seed that it doesn't have to rerender page - i.e. it can _skip_ rendering. `.skip()` is just a simple performance optimization.
 - `async` functions/blocks are executed sometime in the future.
 That's why they often accept only owned values.
 In our case we need to clone `model.new_message` because it's possible that it will be mutated before our `async` block is executed and compiler doesn't allow this potentially harmful behavior.
 - `async` blocks are basically `Future`s.
 - Stable Rust supports only `async` blocks and functions. `async` closures aren't supported yet.